GitauHarrison/notes/comment_moderation.md

 ![Comment Moderation](images/comment_moderation/comment_moderation.gif)

-You can [browse this repository on GitHub](https://github.com/GitauHarrison/user-comment-moderation-in-flask) to see the code for this tutorial.
+You can browse the source code on [this repository on GitHub](https://github.com/GitauHarrison/user-comment-moderation-in-flask).

 ## Create A Simple Flask Application